 What types of conditions can be helped with physical therapy?

 With the legs’ tibia and fibula bones coming together at the ankle and arching over the foot’s talus bone, problems in your feet can influence ankle pain and vice versa — as well as put stress on your knees and throw off hip and spine alignment.
 For that reason, the number of problems addressed by physical therapy for feet is fairly substantial.
 Conditions include:

 - Sprained ankles

 - Collapsed arches

-Our dedicated team of physical therapists are trained to evaluate what you will need to work on, based on existing medical information.
-We’ll also evaluate your walk and your ability to move your feet and ankles in various positions.
+Our dedicated team of physical therapists is trained to evaluate what you will need to work on based on existing medical information.
+We’ll also assess your walk style and ability to Physical Therapy For Balance move your feet and ankles in various positions.

 Because so many foot and ankle issues stem from inflammation, causing a seizing-up effect, much physical therapy will likely focus on simple movements that encourage flexibility and range of motion.
 In addition, if your ankles aren’t able to properly support your weight, strengthening exercises might also be an important part of your therapy.

 Our team of physical therapists will also teach you how to improve your posture when walking and running if gait issues are resulting from — or even causing — your foot and ankle pain.